DXHeroes/knowledge-base-content/issues/meaningless_work.md

 stages:
   - development
   - maintenance
-short_description: Meaningless work can be one of these two cases: 1.
+short_description: "Meaningless work can be one of these two cases: 1.
 A feeling that the work has no meaning, the team members do not have a sense of purpose.
-2. A work on a product that is not valuable.
+2. A work on a product that is not valuable."
 tags:
 - meaning
 - value